 The electoral officer’s role is to bring these matters to the attention of all candidates.

 The Council publishes information requested by candidates in the lead-up to the Local Body Elections.
 This allows Council information to be available to all candidates on an equal basis.
-Information from the 2019 election is available below.

 Queries should be referred to either: